 ❯ Curriculum is rooted in effective communication, goal setting, facilitating learning and results

-❯ Upon graduation, you'll receive a JRNI certification with 36 ICF CCE Hours
+❯ Upon graduation, you'll receive a JRNI certification and recognition of your ICF CCE Hours

 ❯ Our curriculum is grounded entirely in empirical and theoretical knowledge